The Debris of the "Last Major Merger" is Dynamically Young: Conclusions

 We also consider a more recent radial merger event in the Latte simulations, and find that it has a causticality consistent with that of the observed data only $\sim$0.5 Gyr after collision.
 Such a recent collision between a dwarf galaxy and the MW disk might cause disequilibrium that we can observe at the present day, such as the phase space spiral \citep{Antoja2018,Laporte2019,Hunt2021,Hunt2022}.

-We interpret this as conclusive evidence that the ``last major merger'' of the MW collided with the MW disk within the last few Gyr, rather than 8-11 Gyr ago.
+From our results, we find it highly unlikely that the ``last major merger'' of the MW collided with the MW disk 8-11 Gyr ago; instead, our analysis is consistent with the collision occurring within the last few Gyr.
+The phase-mixing timescales that arise from the dynamics of stars in the MW are inconsistent with the proposed collision time of the GSE; no known cosmological effects can account for this discrepancy.
 Consequently, the folds in the local phase space distribution are consistent with being caused by the Virgo Radial Merger \citep{Donlon2019}, which is thought to arise from an [Fe/H]-rich progenitor \citep{Donlon2022,Donlon2023} that recently collided with the MW disk \citep{Donlon2020}.
 We do not rule out the possibility of one or more early major mergers in addition to the VRM, as has been proposed by several other works \citep{Kruijssen2020,Horta2021,Donlon2022,Donlon2023}.

 As an example, \cite{Donlon2022} and \cite{Donlon2023} provide evidence for an ancient massive, gas-rich merger that was probably quenched upon infall, and is chemodynamically distinct from the stars that make up the \textit{Gaia} Sausage velocity structure.
 This provides a compelling scenario in which one or more ancient gas-rich mergers occurred in the MW, but a much more recent radial merger event (the VRM) generated the substructure that is typically attributed to the GSE, including the phase space folds analyzed here.